Breakthrough (Twice song): Music video

 The music video for the song was directed by Naive Creative Production and was released on June 11, 2019, on YouTube.
 The music video begins with the same split-colored set as "Happy Happy" and features neon signs with the titles of both singles.
 "Breakthrough" features darker tones (in contrast to the brighter-toned "Happy Happy"), and the group is seen dancing at night in "sensual black outfits" and "imposing white power suits".
 By May 2021, the video had received over 100 million views on YouTube, earning Twice a record for having "the most music videos with more than 100 million views on YouTube among girl groups in the world".

 Promotion

 On July 5, 2019, Twice performed "Breakthrough" for the first time on a 2-hour special episode of Music Station.
 It was also performed during the Japanese leg of Twicelights World Tour, which began on October 23 in Sapporo.
 On September 28, they performed "Breakthrough" on NHK Shibuya Note Presents Twice Request Live, a spin-off project of the music program Shibuya Note.

 Commercial performance

-The CD single debuted at number 2 on the daily ranking of Oricon Singles Chart with 128,525 units sold on its release day.
+The CD single debuted at number 2 on the daily ranking of the Oricon Singles Chart with 128,525 units sold on its release day.
 It also ranked number 2 on the weekly Oricon Singles Chart with 229,326 copies sold.
 It topped the Billboard Japan Hot 100 with 288,502 copies sold, 3,451 downloads, and 2,213,588 streams recorded from July 22–28, 2019.